Why we don’t always fight

 The killings in Atlanta — six of the eight murdered were Asian women — would seem to offer a trenchant record, even carve the words “anti-Asian violence” onto a granite stele as a kind of universal marker from which the rest of the world could learn.
 But no, the motive is officially undetermined.
 The Atlanta Police Department, citing the perpetrator’s words, attributed his violence as an attempt to rid his temptations.
 The alleged killer, an evangelical white male who had a “sex addiction,” put a bullet in the faces of several of the women.

 Atlanta quashed any wavering among Asian Americans.
 In the last few days, I’ve received emails and texts from my Asian American friends, some whom I hadn’t heard from in years, asking, telling in some variation, “Hey, I’m here.
 You ok?” like a Bat signal.
-But the clarity of the moment was best summed up by a 75-year-old woman named Xiao Zhen Xie, who was attacked on the streets of San Francisco, just a day after the shootings in Atlanta, by a 39-year-old man.
+But the clarity of the moment was best summed up by a 75-year-old woman named Xiao Zhen Xie, who was attacked on the streets of San Francisco, just a day after the shootings in Atlanta, by a 39-year-old white man.
 She was sucker-punched, but then she picked up a wooden plank and beat him to the point where he had to be carried away on a stretcher.
 A GoFundMe page started by her grandson to help with medical expenses has raised over $900,000, but she insisted it all go to the "Asian American community to combat racism.”
 There’s no other way to say it: She’s a badass.

 I wonder how long we can hold onto this moment.
 There are competing threads of Asian Americanness.
 They tend to manifest along two lines.
 At one end, there’s a conservative tug, one that leans into a kind of ethnic nationalism, the “I want what’s mine” brigade, who care less about a broader collective.
 This is the same group that aligned itself with white conservatives in a recent legal suit against Ivy League universities in an effort to unwind affirmative action.
 Within this strain, arguably, are those who have also called for greater policing presence in the wake of anti-Asian violence.